eProsima/Micro-XRCE-DDS-docs/docs/client_api.rst

 :session: Session structure previously initialized and created.
 :stream_id: The output stream ID where the messages are written.
-:datawriter_id: The ID of the *datawriter* that writes the topic to the middleware.
+:entity_id: The ID of the *datawriter*, *requester* or *replier* that writes data into the middleware.
 :ub: The ``ucdrBuffer`` struct used to serialize the topic.
            This struct points to the requested memory slot in the stream.
-:topic_size: The slot, in bytes, that is reserved in the stream.
+:data_size: The slot, in bytes, that is reserved in the stream.
 :flush_callback: Callback for flushing the output buffers.

 The function signature for the ``flush_callback`` callback is: